SoonerLisa/credit-risk-classification/.ipynb_checkpoints/README-checkpoint.md

 Analysis Modules/Tools used: numpy, pandas, python, pathlib, sklearn.metrics with confusion_matrix and classification_report, sklearn for the train_test_split, sklear.linear_model for Logistical Regression, seaborn, matplotlib.pyplot, sklearn.neighbors with KNeighborsClassifier

 Code works well in a python dev environment.
 When written a Python 3 (ipykernal) was used for coding within jupyter notebook.
-Visual Studio Code also works well with the script.
 Environment: dev (python 3.13.0)

 No outside references were used in this challenge.
 Only those recommended and supported by BootCampSpot.